NannyML/nannyml/docs/tutorials/performance_estimation/binary_performance_estimation.rst

 .. _performance-estimation-thresholds:

-Apart from chunking and chunk and partition-related data, the results data have the following columns for each metric that was estimated:
+Apart from chunk-related data, the results data have the following columns for each metric that was estimated:

  - ``realized_<metric>`` - when ``target`` values are available for a chunk, the realized performance metric will also